Ged-of-Gont/Bored-Chord-4D/README.md

 # BORED CHORD 4D
 A 4-term ratio Bowditch curve visualizer.
-Written by an LLM, directed and edited by me.
+Written by an LLM, directed and edited by me, Jon Horn